AdobeDocs/experience-manager-65.en/help/sites-developing/spa-edit-external.md

 #### Requirements and Limitations {#container-limitations}

-There are several requirements to add virtual containers as well as some limitations.
+There are several requirements to add virtual containers and some limitations.

 * The policy for determining which components can be added will be inherited from the parent container.
 * The immediate parent of the container to be created must already exist in AEM.